ridgekuhn/arklone-retropie/DEVELOPERS.md

 Since `rclone` is capable of recursing an entire directory, this script scans the [systemd/units](/systemd/units) directory for "root" path units only (files ending in `.path` or `.auto.path`, but not `sub.auto.path`) and syncs each corresponding directory.
 (The `.sub.auto.path` units only exist because systemd is not capable of recursively watching a directory, so these units do not need to be utilized by this script.
 See [Create Path Units from a Directory](#create-path-units-from-a-directory) and [newPathUnitsFromDir](/systemd/scripts/functions/newPathUnitsFromDir.sh) for how `.auto.path` and `.sub.auto.path` units are generated.)

-## send-arkos-backup.sh ##

-[send-arkos-backup.sh](/rclone/scripts/send-arkos-backup.sh) runs the ArkOS backup script, and then sends it to the cloud remote, storing it in its own directory, `ArkOS/`.

 &nbsp;

 ---